 D. Check for any special events offered at the convention.
 (Some conventions offer parties, family events, etc.)

-4. What to pack for the convention:
+4. Pack for the convention

 Hotel Confirmation (if applicable)